garrandall/popular-music-data/tracks/let-them-be-little-billy-dean.md

 Oh, but let them be little.

 I never felt so much in one little tender touch.
-I live for those kisses, your prayers an' your wishes.
+I live for those kisses, your prayers and your wishes.
 An' now you're teachin' me how only a child can see.
 Tonight, while we're on our knees, all I ask is: